At some point in our lives, we may face financial hardship, but that doesn’t mean that we won’t overcome it.

 Points cards PC Points – I have no suggestions other than to try to redeem them on a spend less day (Shoppers will run promos redeem $100 of points for $125 of merchandise – or something like that) Airmiles Shop blue Friday’s but only get items you need.

-When they have the gift card promos buy a lot of gift cards to earn yourself points.
-Sobeys gift cards can be spent on gas (shell), convenience stores (needs), prescription (Lawtons) and groceries (Sobeys).
+When they have the gift card promos, buy a lot of gift cards to earn yourself points.
+You can also spend Sobey’s gift cards can be spent on gas (shell), convenience stores (needs), prescription (Lawtons) and groceries (Sobeys).

-If you know you will be spending $400 that month on these items, buy the gift cards and get the air miles.
+If you know, you will be spending $400 that month on these items, buying the gift cards, and getting the air miles.

 This past month I made $100 in Air Miles by buying things I needed anyways.

-So this months recap went all over the places but I’d love to hear how people have saved money when faced with an unforeseen financial roadblock, as well as how they make their points cards work.
+So this month’s recap went all over the place, but I’d love to hear how people have saved money when faced with an unforeseen financial roadblock, as well as how they make their points cards work.

 Here’s hoping things start smoothing out soon!

 Budget Report #7

 P.S- Don’t forget to leave them a comment about their budget challenge report.